 So, when you next stop by Bewley’s (or Java City in the U.S.) remember Joseph Bewley – a man celebrated for his humility and self-sacrifice who paid the ultimate price for his beliefs.

-* it goes without saying that I take great exception to writers like Tim Pat Coogan who characterized the Quakers’ work as “disinterested efforts”.
+* I take great exception to writers like Tim Pat Coogan who characterized the Quakers’ work as “disinterested efforts”.
 Of course, he wrote that in a British, Catholic periodical.
 Still, regardless of such revisionist historians, the facts are otherwise and will – forever – speak for themselves.